-The earthquake, tsunami and subsequent nuclear crisis that struck Japan in March 2011 is rightfully known as the country’s own 9.11.
+The earthquake, tsunami and subsequent nuclear crisis that struck Japan in March 2011 is known as the country’s own 9.11.
+It left 18,000 dead and hundreds of thousands suffering in flimsy and rotting temporary homes.
 It significantly reshaped the country’s politics, energy policy, civil society, media, corporate governance, and agriculture, and the consequences are still playing out.
-It left 20,000 dead and many survivors suffering in flimsy and rotting temporary homes, highlighting the government’s callous indifference towards the provinces—just like Hurricane Katrina in the United States.

-It also magnified Japan’s labour shortages and worker abuses.
-I was part of a investigative team at Reuters that followed the money trail to reveal that the yakuza were deeply enmeshed in the Fukushima clean-up, with some indebted laborers living in modern-day slavery conditions.
+The triple disaster also magnified Japan’s labour shortages and worker abuses.
+Between 2012-2014, I was part of an investigative team at Reuters that followed the money trail to reveal that the yakuza were deeply enmeshed in the Fukushima clean-up, with some indebted labourers living in modern-day slavery conditions.
 One of the reports we published prompted the Japanese government to announce it would double “hazard pay” to workers.

 Below are some of my articles about the aftermath of the tsunami and the meltdown at the Fukushima nuclear power plant.

 “In many areas, radiation remains well above targeted levels because of bureaucratic delays and ineffective work on the ground.
 As a result, some experts fears the $15 billion allocated to the scheme so far will be largely squandered.

 …In Tomioka, a coastal ghost town north of the Fukushima plant, ambient radiation remains at 10 times the government’s target.
 Wild boar wander the streets.”